veliValentine/XML-CSV-converter/README.md

 # XML to CSV
-Converts standart Finvoice XML file to CSV file.
+Converts standard Finvoice XML file to CSV file.

 ### Table of contents
 - [XML to CSV](#xml-to-csv)